revagomes/training/README.md

 Also included are Simpletests for the functionality required by the module.
 You can read the module specification in the [sitesurvey/README.md](https://github.com/palantirnet/training/tree/0-setup/sitesurvey) file.
 In our examples, we will reference that module.

+## Lesson 1: Routing

+For our first lesson, we will cover the basic layout and organization of Drupal 8 modules.
+Our goals for this code session are:

+* Create a page that displays at /sitesurvey.
+* The page may be blank, but must return a 200 status code.
+* If returning a form, the form may be blank.

+Success criteria:

+* The _Sitesurvey Form_ test should return

+To get started, we need to review the module structure.

 ## Module structure

 ### Root files